Ratzsa/AssignmentOneSnekOnly/README.md

 Have been struggling with getting anything to work for a month but will now get back to it and take it step by step.
 First I will try to get it to set a random LED on physical hardware for 2 seconds, clear that, and set another.
 This will be done using millis.

+## 2023-07-13
+Finally figured out that you can NOT write *x++; to change the value of the variable in x.
+Now movement works.
+Have implemented millis, and moved around some code to use functions and properly use game.c.
+Next step is to use the structs for the snake.
+After that adding apples and get the snake to grow when eating apples.
+Finally I will add game over statuses for hitting yourself and hitting walls.